 For example, let’s say we bought some of the VTI ETF over 1-year ago for $50,000, and it is now worth $84,700.
 It must be over 1 year ago in order to be considered a Long Term Capital Gain, an important time frame.
 Short Term Capital Gains are taxed at the normal marginal rate.
 Our basis in the stock is $50,000, with a $34,700 long term gain.
 When we sell it, we will pay NO TAX since we are keeping our total investment income below $70,700 (which also includes our qualified dividend income.)
 When we buy the VTI ETF back, our basis is now $84,700.
 The gain is locked in tax free, forever (Update: Mad Fientist has added a post on Tax Gain Harvesting as well.)

 One item to be careful of is new with the Affordable Care Act.
-It is possible for an early retiree to get massive health care subsidies.
+It is possible for an early retiree to get massive health insurance subsidies, as long as income is less than 400% of the Federal Poverty Level ($62,040 in 2013.)
 At our $36k per year spending level, we qualify for several thousand dollars of assistance.
-This is based on a family’s income, and subsidies are paid up to 400% of the Federal Poverty Level.
-For a family of 2 (us), 400% of the FPL is $62,040 in 2013.
-Being aware of this threshold is important when deciding how much of a ROTH IRA Conversion to make or how much Capital Gain to harvest.
+Being aware of this threshold is important when deciding size of a ROTH IRA Conversion or Capital Gain Harvest.

-Read a more in depth review in our post on the ACA and its tax implications
+Read an in depth review in our post on the Affordable Care Act and its tax implications

 A special note: